statpascal/emul99/readme.md

 ## Implementation Notes

-The implementation is rather concise (about 5500 lines of Pascal source code without the UCSD disk manager) and uses libraries when possible.
-For example, one can set a sampling rate of 223722 with the SDL and implement sound output as the attenuator weighted sum of the toggling tone generators.
+The implementation is rather concise (about 5900 lines of Pascal source code without the UCSD disk manager).
+A complete build of the emulator takes less than a second on a decent system, so it is easy to add debug output.
+E.g. a complete instruction trace can be activated by uncommenting a single line in "procedure executeInstruction" in file tms9900.pas

 CPU, VDP and the 9901 timer are interleaved and executed in a seperate thread; this thread will perform a sleep every millisecond to synchronize with real time.

-The DSRs for the simulated devices (host directory and P-Code disk system) transform control to the emulator with an "XOP 0" instruction, specifying the requested operation as a dummy source address.
-The simulated TMS9900 dispatches these XOP calls in the file "xophandler.pas" when they occur in the DSR ROM address range.
-The high byte of the dummy source address equals the CRU base of the simulated device (the CRU bases are defined in types.pas)
+The DSRs for the simulated devices (host directory and P-Code disk system) as well as the keyboard hook for simulated input transform control to the emulator with an "XOP 0" instruction, specifying the requested operation as a dummy source address.
+The simulated TMS9900 dispatches these XOP calls in the file "xophandler.pas"

-Instead of GTK3/Cairo, SDL2 could have been used for graphical output.
-Yet, as the emulator serves mainly as a test program for a Pascal compiler, the additional library is utilized to test its bindings.

 ## Known Bugs and Limitations